Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Founder of the Center for Black Educator Development

-Sharif El-Mekki is a former teacher, principal, and the founder and current director of the Center for Black Educators.
-This Center, which he launched in 2019, works to ensure equity in the recruiting, training, hiring, and retention of educators that reflect the cultural backgrounds of the students they serve.
+Sharif El-Mekki is a former teacher, principal, and the founder of the Center for Black Educator Development.
+The Center ensures fairness in hiring educators who have the same cultural backgrounds as the students they teach.

-He is also the founder of The Fellowship: Black Male Educators for Social Justice, an organization dedicated to developing and supporting Black male teachers.
+He started The Fellowship: Black Male Educators for Social Justice, a group that helps Black male teachers grow and succeed.

-When asked how individual educators can support equity efforts, El-Mekki said, "What is revolutionary is for every educator of Black children to hold themselves accountable for their student's learning, and…to fight the systemic racism that challenges their every step.
+When asked how individual educators can support equity efforts, El-Mekki said: "Every educator of Black children [must] hold themselves accountable for their students' learning, and…[fight] the systemic racism that challenges their every step.
 While there are many ways to fight racism, a thorough education is a must."

 8. Marva Collins